svssathvik7/docs/docs/developers/sdk/SwapAndInitiate.md

 ## Tips

-- **Error Handling**: Always validate responses and handle errors gracefully to ensure a smooth user experience.
+- **Error handling**: Always validate responses and handle errors gracefully to ensure a smooth user experience.
-- **React Hooks**: If you're using our **React hooks**, this process is already streamlined for you.
+- **React hooks**: If you're using our **React hooks**, this process is already streamlined for you.
 Just call `swapAndInitiate` with the necessary parameters and let it handle the rest.